Wild quotient surface singularities whose dual graphs are not star-shaped: Computation of the singular fiber

 \section{Computation of the singular fiber}

 \mylabel{Singular fiber}

 In this section we shall finish the proof for Proposition \ref{singular fiber}.
 In other words, we have to determine the dual graph for the singular fiber $\psi^{-1}(\infty)$ on the relative minimal model $\psi:S\ra\PP^1$ of the quotient surface $G\backslash(C\times C)$.
-In light of Corollary \ref{generic equation}, the task boils down to compute the minimal resolution of singularities for the spectrum of residue class ring of $k[x,y,z]$ by the equation
+In light of Corollary \ref{generic equation}, the task boils down to compute the minimal resolution of singularities for the spectrum of residue class ring of $k[x,y,z]$ by the ideal genereated by the equation

 As it turns out, this will produce no $(-1)$-curves in the singular fiber, and thus yield the desired description of $\psi^{-1}(\infty)$.
 It is worth to examine the simplest special case $q=2$ first.
-Then $\psi:S\ra\PP^1$ becomes an jacobian elliptic fibration, whose singular fibers are classified in terms of \emph{Kodaira symbols}.
+Then $\psi:S\ra\PP^1$ becomes a jacobian elliptic fibration, whose singular fibers are classified in terms of \emph{Kodaira symbols}.

 \centerline{ } \centerline{Figure \stepcounter{figure}\arabic{figure}: Dual graph for Kodaira symbol ${\rm I}^*_3$} \begin{proposition} \mylabel{singular fiber q=2} For $q=2$, the Weierstrass equation $y^2-z^3y=x^3+zx^2$ defines a rational double point of type $D_7$, and the singular fiber of the elliptic fibration $\psi:S\ra\PP^1$ has type ${\rm I}^*_3$. \end{proposition}